ethereum/go-ethereum/docs/_rpc/ns-miner.md

 ### miner_setRecommitInterval

-Updates the interval for miner sealing work recommitting.
+Updates the interval for recomitting the miner sealing work

 | Client  | Method invocation                                             |
 |:--------|---------------------------------------------------------------|